VinceBLT/3D-Designer-Portfolio/README.md

 💻 This is a portfolio I am working on for a jewelry 3D Designer with a minimalist and clean design.

-🚀 Made with Bootstrap and wow.js for animations.
+🚀 Made with Bootstrap and wow.js.

 🔬 What you can find inside :